Plumbing Responsibilities: Tenant vs. Landlord

 Allocation of plumbing costs: Who pays what?

-In a rented property, when a plumbing issue arises, one often wonders: who covers the costs?
-Indeed, the answer varies depending on the cause and type of the problem encountered.
+In rented accommodation, when a plumbing problem arises, the question often arises: who pays for it?
+The answer depends on the cause and type of problem.

 Routine Repairs: A Tenant's Responsibility

-For small tasks, such as replacing seals or screws, it's generally the tenant's responsibility.
-These minor repairs are considered routine maintenance.
+For minor tasks, such as replacing seals or screws, the tenant is usually responsible.
+These minor repairs are part of routine maintenance.

 Major Failures: A Landlord's Affair

-More serious issues, such as frequent blockages or failures due to wear and tear, fall under the landlord's responsibility.
-After all, they are in charge of the overall maintenance of the property.
+More serious problems, such as frequent blockages or failures due to wear and tear, are the responsibility of the landlord.
+After all, he or she is responsible for the general upkeep of the property.

 The Fine Line of Negligence

-However, if an issue is caused by the tenant due to negligence or careless action, then they are responsible for the costs.
-Moreover, any work in a rental property should be approved by the landlord.
+However, if a problem is caused by the tenant through negligence or careless action, then he or she is responsible for the costs.
+What's more, all work in a rental property must be approved by the landlord.

 The duties of the tenant according to the Civil Code of Quebec

-Renting a property goes beyond a simple exchange of space for rent.
-Indeed, the Civil Code of Quebec specifically sets out the obligations of the tenant in terms of preserving the rented property.
+Renting a property is more than just exchanging space for rent.
+That's because.., the Civil Code of Quebec specifically sets out the obligations of the tenant in terms of preserving the rented property.

 Respect and care for the property

 First and foremost, it is imperative that the tenant treats the rented property with respect.
-This means avoiding intentional damage, using the facilities appropriately, and avoiding any action that could harm or reduce the value of the property.
-Working with caution and diligence ensures that the dwelling remains in a state comparable to that at the time of move-in, taking into account normal wear and tear.
+This means avoiding intentional damage, using the facilities appropriately and avoiding any action that could damage or reduce the value of the property.
+Working with care and diligence ensures that the property remains in a condition comparable to that in which it was entered, taking into account normal wear and tear.

 Assume Certain Repairs